All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Discussion

 In our kinematic \vtravel{} model we retain the parameterization of the bulk halo velocities --- $\langle v_\mathrm{r} \rangle$, $\langle v_\mathrm{\phi}\rangle$, $\langle v_\mathrm{\theta} \rangle$ --- from \citetalias{Petersen2021} for a straightforward comparison to these previous measurements.
 However, we note that future work should ideally utilize a more physically-motivated model for the bulk motions.
 The $\langle v_\mathrm{\phi} \rangle$ and $\langle v_\mathrm{\theta} \rangle$ motions are challenging to interpret, and it might be preferable to model a single mean rotation component of the halo, with the amplitude and axis of rotation left as free parameters.

-The \vtravel{} measured here differs in the sign of $v_\mathrm{Y}$ compared to the past measurements of \citetalias{Petersen2021} and \citetalias{Yaaqib2024}, although Figure~\ref{fig:vtravel_galcen} illustrates that the discrepancy is not drastic relative to the measurement uncertainties.
-As discussed earlier, one plausible culprit is the limited distance and sky coverage of the stellar samples used by \citetalias{Petersen2021}, \citetalias{Yaaqib2024}.
-As the appendices in \citetalias{Yaaqib2024} demonstrate, this can influence the inferred direction of the reflex velocity.
-Our all-sky radial velocity map (middle panel of Figure~\ref{fig:sim_vgsr_map}) illustrates that there is a strong dipole signal oriented towards the LMC, and it is apparent that a lack of southern data would make the dipole direction more ambiguous.
+The \vtravel{} measured here differs in the sign of $v_\mathrm{Y}$ compared to the past measurements of \citetalias{Petersen2021} and \citetalias{Yaaqib2024}.
+In Appendix~\ref{sec:pp21fit}, we investigate this discrepancy in detail.
+Briefly, we find that the \citetalias{Petersen2021} and \citetalias{Yaaqib2024} measurements appear to be significantly influenced by the presence of Sagittarius Stream (Sgr) stars in their datasets (as first noticed by A. Bystr{\"o}m, private communication).
+These Sgr stars have an on-sky velocity distribution that closely mimics a dipole pointing in the quadrant opposing the LMC.
+In Appendix~\ref{sec:pp21fit}, we demonstrate that after removing this Sgr contamination, the \citetalias{Petersen2021} dataset does not have a detectable \vtravel{} signature (Figure~\ref{fig:pp21_clean}).
+Therefore, the most plausible explanation for the difference between our measurements and those from \citetalias{Petersen2021} and \citetalias{Yaaqib2024} is the presence of Sgr contamination in the earlier datasets.

+Another possible reason our measurement could differ from previous ones is the larger distance and sky coverage of our dataset.
+In Appendix~\ref{sec:skycoverage} we test the effect of sky coverage by fitting limited subsamples of our data, finding that our SEGUE+H3+MagE dataset can recover $v_\mathrm{travel}$ even if only stars with $\delta > -20^\circ$ --- observable from the northern hemisphere --- are fitted, although the uncertainties are larger.
+However, if we only use SEGUE data, $v_\mathrm{travel}$ becomes undetected.
+Therefore we concur with \citetalias{Yaaqib2024} that \vtravel{} can in principle be measured using only data observed from the northern hemisphere, but conclude that the increased sample size (and larger distance coverage) of the H3 and MagE datasets are vital contributors to our measurement.

-That being said, our agreement with simulations is by no means perfect, with the amplitude of our measured $v_\mathrm{Y}$ being larger than the simulations of \citetalias{Garavito-Camargo2019} and the Sgr measurements of \cite{Vasiliev2021a}.
+Our agreement with simulations is by no means perfect, with the amplitude of our measured $v_\mathrm{Y}$ being larger than the simulations of \citetalias{Garavito-Camargo2019} and the Sgr measurements of \cite{Vasiliev2021a}.
 One caveat is that our inclusion of southern data could make our measurements more susceptible to \textit{local} halo perturbations of the LMC.
 Although the simulations of \citetalias{Garavito-Camargo2019} suggest that the all-sky velocity structure is quite smooth and dominated by the reflex motion itself, any deviations from the simulation (or unresolved substructure from the LMC halo itself) could bias our measurement.
+The LMC's local influence, including the presence of stripped stars from the Clouds, can be explicitly modeled in the future.